Advanced Placement (AP) Exams

 AP Exam Registration & Fee Payment – Exam Only Option

 - Fill out the AP Exam Registration Form.
-Students can pick up this form from the Department Chair who oversees the related AP course.
+Students can access this form by contacting the Department Chair who oversees the related AP course.

 AP Course Fee Assistance